kphillpotts/CloudStudio/README.md

 ## Solution Overview

 This template deploys a Windows GPU VM (Windows 10) with OBS Studio, OBS Plugins, Skype, and NDI tools Preinstalled.
 All management of the Streaming VM will be facilitated by Azure Bastion.

 ![topology](topology.png)

 ## Deployed Resources

-Following resources will be created
+The following resources will be created

+- Virtual Machine
+- Network Interface
 - Virtual Network
-- Public IP Address with DNS
+- VM public IP address with DNS
-- Network Interface
-- Network Security group (with HTTP and SSL port opened)
+- Network Security group (with HTTP, SSL and OBS web socket ports opened)
-- Virtual Machine
 - Azure Bastion
-- Public IP Address with DNS
+- Azure Bastion public IP address with DNS

-### Notes
+GPU drivers are installed via NVIDIA extension for Virtual Machines.
+More details at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/n-series-driver-setup.

+Software installation is based on custom script extension via chocolatey package manager and additional software is installed via powershell scripts.

-* The virtual machine will be deployed into the same region as the resource group specified.
+The virtual machine and all resources will be **deployed into the same region as the resource group** specified.
+The selection of a different region has no effect on the deployment.

 Make sure to deploy the resource group into a region supporting NV-Series VMs.
 You can find a [complete list here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines&regions=non-regional,us-east,us-east-2,us-central,us-north-central,us-south-central,us-west-central,us-west,us-west-2,canada-east,canada-central,europe-north,europe-west,australia-central,australia-central-2,australia-east,australia-southeast,brazil-south,china-non-regional,china-east,china-east-2,china-north,china-north-2,south-africa-north,south-africa-west).
 By the time of writing, this is the list of supported regions.
-The ones we actively tested are shown in **bold**.
+The ones we actively tested are shown in **bold**:

 * Australia East
 * **West Europe**
 * North Europ
 * **East US**
 * East US 2
 * North Central US
 * **South Central US**
 * West US 2
-* GPU drivers installed via NVIDIA extension for Virtual Machine, more details - <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/n-series-driver-setup>
-* Software installation based on custom script extension via chocolatey package manager
-* Other software installed via powershell scripts

 ## Software preinstalled

 - Skype - <https://chocolatey.org/packages/skype>
 - OBS Studio - <https://chocolatey.org/packages/obs-studio>

-## Allowed VM sizes in template
+## How to choose a VM size

-- Standard_NV6_Promo
-- Standard_NV12_Promo
-- Standard_NV24_Promo
-- Standard_NC6_Promo
-- Standard_NC12_Promo
-- Standard_NC24_Promo
-- Standard_NV6
-- Standard_NV12
-- Standard_NV24
-- Standard_NC6
-- Standard_NC12
-- Standard_NC24
-- Standard_NV6s_v2
-- Standard_NV12s_v2
-- Standard_NV24s_v2
-- Standard_NV12s_v3
-- Standard_NV24s_v3
-- Standard_NV48s_v3
-- Standard_NC6
-- Standard_NC12
-- Standard_NC24
+We recommend using a `Standard_NV6` size VM.
+We found this powerful enough to handle the streaming infrastructure.
+The ARM template allows you to select a different size, if needed.

 ## Credits